Yanomic/yanomic.github.io/content/blogs/draft-api-design-of-payment-service-providers-error-handling/index.md

 ---
 date: 2025-04-14
-title: API Design of Payment Service Providers - Error Handling
+title: Designing APIs for a Payment Orchestrator - Error Handling
 categories:
-  - API Design of Payment Service Providers
+  - Designing APIs for a Payment Orchestrator
 tags:
     - API
     - PSP